Strawberry Cake Mix Cookies with Vanilla Cream Cheese Frosting

 By Averie Sunshine

-Soft, light, fluffy cookies that have rich strawberry flavor and are a cinch to make.
-Cake mix cookies always turn out so well, and they’re always very soft and supple.
-Perfect for Valentine’s Day, Mother’s Day, Easter, bridal or baby showers, or any time you have a craving for strawberries.
-The tangy cream cheese frosting pairs perfectly with the sweet cookies.
+🍓🍰😍 Soft, light, fluffy cookies with a rich, strawberry flavor that are a cinch to make!
+Almost too pretty to eat, these cookies are perfect for Valentine's Day, Mother's Day, Easter, bridal and baby showers, or any time you have a craving for strawberries!

 Prep Time: 15 minutes